AMiCI-Project/.gihub/profile/README.md

 With the AMiCI - Platform you may easily implement a CI, administer quizzes, analyze and/or validate the results in just a few clicks.

 ### Contact
-To participate in this project, please, fill in the contact form you find at [http//:andrea.adamoli.ch](http//:andrea.adamoli.ch)
+To participate in this project, please, fill out the contact form you find on [http//:andrea.adamoli.ch](http//:andrea.adamoli.ch)